 For $n=2$ and $n=3$, $v_n$ coefficients for central and midcentral collisions are linearly correlated with the initial anisotropy coefficients $\varepsilon_n$~\cite{Niemi:2012aj,Song:2010mg}, where $\varepsilon_n$ is determined from the initial energy density profile~\cite{Alver:2010gr}

-where $\langle \rangle$ represents an average among the transverse positions $(r,\phi)$ of all participating nucleons, with $\phi$ representing the azimuthal angle and $r$ characterizing the radial distance from the origin of the system.
+where $\langle \rangle$ represents an average among the transverse positions $(r,\phi)$ of all participating nucleons, with $\phi$ representing the azimuthal angle and $r$ characterising the radial distance from the origin of the system.
 The $\Phi_n$ angle defines the symmetry plane of participant nucleons in the initial conditions.
 Recent studies have shown that nuclear quadrupole deformation strongly affects the initial eccentricity, particularly in the most central collisions~\cite{Jia:2021tzt,Zhang:2021kxj,Giacalone:2021udy}.
-Therefore, the final state $v_n$ is expected to be an ideal tool to probe the deformations.
+Therefore, the final state $v_n$ is expected to be a powerful tool to probe the deformations.

 The high order flow coefficients $v_n~(n>3)$ receive contributions not only from the linear response to the initial $\varepsilon_n$ but also from the nonlinear response originated from lower order $\varepsilon_2$ and/or $\varepsilon_3$~\cite{Bhalerao:2014xra,Bhalerao:2013ina,Yan:2015jma}.
 For example, the 4$^{\rm th}$ order (complex) anisotropic flow $V_4$ can be decomposed into linear ($V^\mathrm{L}_4$) and nonlinear ($V^\mathrm{NL}_4$) components according to